priyaank/task_queue/README.md

     WorkerPool Provided options

-    is_thread=True       	WorkerPool would be multithreaded, By default it create multiprocessed pool_size=3          	You can define number of process and threads to run in parellel, By Default its value is 3. wait_time=1          	You can specify wait time for next pool if TaskQueue is Empty, By Default its value s 1. max_try=12           	You can specify max_try a worker would try to find task in queue else die.
+    is_thread=True      WorkerPool would be multithreaded, By default it create multiprocessed pool_size=3         You can define number of process and threads to run in parellel, Default 3. wait_time=1         You can specify wait time for next pool if TaskQueue is Empty, Default 1. max_try=12		You can specify max_try a worker would try to find task in queue else die.
+Default 12. default_start=True  You can also just initialize WorkerPool without starting workers to start working.
+Deafult True
-    				By Default its value is 12.
-    default_start=True   	You can also just initialize WorkerPool without starting workers to start working.
-				By default its value is True.

 Example to Create Multithreaded WorkerPool